-Students wishing to work in auto fabrication can investigate certificate and associate's degree programs.
-These programs offer students the chance to work hands on with auto technology and choose areas of specialization.
+Students wishing to work in auto fabrication can find training through certificate and associate's degree programs offered at various 2-year colleges.
+These programs offer students the chance to work hands-on with auto technology and choose areas of specialization.

 How to Select an Auto Fabrication School or College

-Auto fabrication can involve the repair or design of the vehicle mainframe for both custom jobs and accident repair.
+Auto fabrication involves the repair and design of the vehicle mainframe for custom jobs and accident repair.
 According to the U.S. Bureau of Labor Statistics, those who complete postsecondary training have better job prospects (www.bls.gov).
-Students interested in this career field may pursue a limited number of fabrication programs or select an automotive technology, auto body repair or collision refinishing program that includes fabrication in the curriculum.
+Students interested in this career field can pursue a limited number of fabrication programs, or they can enroll in an automotive technology, auto body repair or collision refinishing program that includes fabrication in the curriculum.

-Students might decide to focus on accident repair or custom design.
+Students can focus on accident repair or custom design.
 Apart from these two major sectors, additional specialization options may be offered in a sequence or a single class.
 These options include motorsports, hot rod or street rod fabrication.
 This optional coursework familiarizes students with the specialized layout and design of these vehicles.

 Many programs devote a majority of the curriculum to working in labs or on-campus shops.
 These labs allow students to gain hands-on experience with industry procedures and technology.
 Students interested in auto fabrication are advised to look for programs that include direct training in painting, polishing and welding.